 Q. In adult terms, what could you compare the pain and feeling to?

 This is a difficult question to answer.
-Some children will have all their teeth erupt without any sign or symptom that indicates they are in pain or discomfort.
-Versus, some mothers will report months of crying, unhappiness and drooling.
+Some children will have all their teeth erupt without any sign or symptom of pain or discomfort.
+Other mothers will report months of crying, unhappiness and drooling – in their babies that is.
 This is a very subjective experience.
-The most case scenario: I would imagine you could compare it to a deep bruised sensation in the jaw.
+In most scenarios, I would imagine you could compare it to a deep bruised sensation in the jaw.

 Usually, the lower anterior incisor (bottom front teeth) appear first.
 However, as with everything in the human body, there are anomalies to this rule.
 Some children will get their upper central incisors first.
 Some children grow the pointy canine teeth first.
 Either way, it does not matter, all the teeth will erupt in good time.

 There are 20 teeth in the primary dentition.